Non Competes

 While Texas courts generally disfavor non-compete agreements, they will enforce a non-compete covenant if it is executed for valid consideration, contains reasonable geographic, temporal, and activity restrictions, and protects the employer’s legitimate business interests.

-• Few reciprocal promises satisfied this restrictive standard.
+• Few reciprocal promises satisfied this former standard.
 The rare exception was when an employer agreed to provide an employee with confidential business information or trade secrets and, in return, the employee promised not to improperly disclose or use the employer’s sensitive information.
 It was well established under the prior law that Texas employers could not "buy" a non-compete by paying an employee additional compensation or a bonus in return for a non-compete agreement.

 Second, a non-compete must contain reasonable restrictions describing the covenant’s geographical limits, restrictive time period, and description of the employee’s activities to be restrained.